 How to Clean Glass Shower Doors With Baking Soda

-- Mix a small amount of baking soda and water to paste.
+• Mix baking soda and water into a paste.

-- Rinse the door with warm water to remove any residue.
+• Rinse with warm water to remove residue.

-- Spray the glass with vinegar and let it sit for a few minutes.
+• Spray glass with vinegar, let it sit briefly.

 Tips: